pdigennaro/uranus2/README.md

   <img src="results/schemas/schema.PNG" width="80%" height="80%">
 </p>

-The libraries used by WaterS 2.0 are the following:
+The libraries used by URANUS are the following:

 | Plugin                | README                            |
 |-----------------------|-----------------------------------|